deeuu/loudness/README.md

   - libsndfile1-dev >= 1.0.25
   - libfftw3-dev >= 3.3.3

-To build the the Python bindings you will need:
+To build the Python bindings you will need:
   - swig >= 3.0.2
   - python-numpy-dev